-In PY 2021, the Gathering Inn received \$60,000 from the City's Low Moderate Housing Asset Fund dollars for Homelessness Prevention and Rapid Rehousing activities to assist the homeless with social, health and case management services.
+In PY 2022, the Gathering Inn received \$60,479 from the City's Low Moderate Income Housing Asset Fund dollars for Homelessness Prevention and Rapid Rehousing activities to assist the homeless with social, health and case management services.
 This organization is a nomadic sheltering program offering overnight accommodations for up to 65 homeless persons and is the only overnight emergency shelter in Placer County serving all demographics of individuals experiencing homelessness.
-There are 27 hosting churches of which 7 are located in Rocklin.
-The organization helps homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitates access for homeless individuals and families to affordable housing units, and prevents individuals and families who were recently homeless from becoming homeless again.
-The Gathering Inn served a total of 673 unsheltered individuals through its four emergency shelter & interim care programs and provided 51,345 bed nights of care to homeless men, women, and children in Placer County.
-Of those served, 21% of all guests were placed into housing through the Gathering Inn's housing-based case management in fiscal year ending June 2022.
+There are 28 hosting churches of which 7 are located in Rocklin.
+The organization helps homeless persons (especially chronically homeless individuals and families, families with children, veterans and their families, and unaccompanied youth) make the transition to permanent housing and independent living, including shortening the period of time that individuals and families experience homelessness, facilitates access for homeless individuals and families experience homelessness, facilitates access for homeless individuals through its four emergency shelter & interim care programs and provided 56,214 bed nights of care to homeless men, women, and children in Placer County.
+Of those served, 28% of all guests were placed into housing through the Gathering Inn's housing-based case management in fiscal year ending June 2023.
 The CoC evaluates services and identifies gaps in homeless services at least annually.

 The collaboration with the Placer Consortium on Homelessness is one of the City's mechanisms to prevent homelessness in the City of Rocklin.
 Partnership with The Gathering Inn is also a way to assist the needs of the homeless through education and services.
 Homeless priorities have been established within the framework of the Homeless Resource Council of the Sierras; the priorities have been set as: emergency shelter, transitional housing, permanent supportive housing, and rapid re-housing.
 Most housing options for the homeless individuals and families are in permanent supportive housing programs; with only temporary openings because of a change in status of a resident.
 In comparison, except for victims of domestic violence, there are very few beds available in emergency shelter situations.
-There were 293 emergency beds in PY 21.
-39 beds are solely for survivors of domestic violence, 5 beds are from the Advocates for Mentally III Housing, 59 beds are from Project Roomkey, 9 beds are from North Tahoe-Truckee Homeless Services, 39 beds are from Stand Up Placer, 12 beds are from VOA, and 7 beds are from Whole Person Care.
-The 162 remaining beds are at the Gathering Inn.
+There were 288 emergency beds in PY 22.
+5 beds are from the Advocates for Mentally III Housing, 32 beds are from Project Roomkey, 16 beds are from North Tahoe-Truckee Homeless Services, 46 beds are from Stand Up Placer, 15 beds are from VOAThe 174 remaining beds are at the Gathering Inn.
 This number fluctuates depending on the need.